WasmEdge/WasmEdge/docs/book/en/src/sdk/go/tensorflow.md

 # Tensorflow

+This  part has moved to https://wasmedge.org/docs/embed/go/ai.
+Please use our new docs.

+---
 In this section, we will show you how to create a Tensorflow inference function in Rust for image classification, and then embed it into a Go application.
 The project source code is [available here](https://github.com/second-state/WasmEdge-go-examples/tree/master/wasmedge-bindgen/go_TfliteFood).

 ## Rust function compiled into WebAssembly